SEND Information Report

 - YMCA (mental health)

-The majority of children, including those with SEND, attend a local school in Peterborough.
-Many of these schools, including Nene Park Academy and Stanground College, have provision in place to support the needs of children with SEND.
+The majority of children, including those with SEND, attend a local mainstream school in Peterborough.
+These schools, including Nene Park Academy and Stanground College, have provision in place to support the needs of children with SEND.
 Nene Park Academy currently has an Enhanced Resource Provision (ERP) to support children with autism.

 During year 6, we do our best to prepare our children for moving to secondary school.
 Provision includes:

-- Lunchtime drop-in sessions with our NLP4KIDS practitioner around concerns that our year 6 children may have about transition.
+- Lunchtime drop-in sessions with our school therapist around concerns that our year 6 children may have about transition.

 - Group or 1:1 support for year 6 children who are struggling with transition worries.